The Brown ADHD Clinic is a Private Practice,

-Step 1: Patients new to our clinic begin with a 3-hour initial ADHD diagnostic evaluation.
-This comprehensive assessment helps to discover a better understanding of your individual strengths, difficulties and to develop a diagnosis and treatment plan.
+Our comprehensive assessment helps to discover a better understanding of your individual strengths, difficulties and needs.
+Our doctors will share their impressions and together we develop a treatment plan.

-Due to the pandemic, assessments are offered via tele-health however we are able to see patients in office.
+Due to the pandemic, evaluations are offered via ZOOM, however we are able to see patients in the office.

 Executive Function Skills